blennyblex/Customers_segmentation/README.md

 # Customers_segmentation

-# 🧩 Cohort Analysis of Repeated Buyers & Retention Patterns
+# Cohort Analysis of Repeated Buyers & Retention Patterns

-This project performs an in-depth **cohort analysis** on customer purchasing behavior, aiming to identify retention patterns and revenue contributions of various buyer groups.
-The insights derived can guide personalized marketing, customer segmentation, and strategic business decisions.
+This project conducts an in-depth **cohort analysis** of customer purchasing behaviour, aiming to identify retention patterns and revenue contributions from various buyer groups.
+The insights derived can guide personalised marketing, customer segmentation, and strategic business decisions.

 ---

-## 📊 Objective
+## Objective

-To analyze customer behavior over time and categorize customers into cohorts based on their purchase frequency and behavior, such as:
+To analyse customer behaviour over time and categorise customers into cohorts based on their purchase frequency and behaviour, such as:

 - One-time buyers
 - Weekly buyers